crnd-inc/crnd-web/crnd_web_list_popover_widget/README.rst

     * max_width - string, max-width for field view (default 300px),

+    * animation - string, 'True' or 'False'.
+Specifies whether to add a CSS fade transition effect when opening and closing the popover (default 'False'),

+    * placement - string, specifies the popover position (default "auto"):

+        "top" - Popover on top

+        "bottom" - Popover on bottom

+        "left" - Popover on left

+        "right" - Popover on right

+        "auto" - Lets the browser decide the position of the popover,

+    * allow_html - string, 'True' or 'False'.
+Specifies whether to accept HTML tags in the popover (default 'False'),

     * line_clamp - string, number of multi strings for field view (default 1).

         NOTE: line_clamp option is not work for IE, it always will be 1.